cmevawala/nodejs-todo-app/README.md

-# Todo App
+# Sample Application

-This is a todo app developed using nodejs and express web application framework.
-The main aim of developing this application is to explore the working of nodejs.
+The main aim of developing this application is to explore the working of nodejs and expressjs.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites